Kayto/pico-HA-rgbkeypad/README.md

 The following is to assist with Home Assistant handling.
 Please use the following as an example, to set up your handling within HomeAssistant.
-The hard coding in the main.py relates to.
+The config.py allows you some control over set up as well as easier place for enetering credentials.
-- key colours
+- key colour mapping
 - brightness
-- row y=3 acts as notification only, no publish.
+- additional button sets
 It should be obvious where to look if you want to customise.

 ### RGB KeyMap